arshad/drush_distro/README.md

 ### Usage

-Update a project's revision in a make file.
+1. Update a project's revision in a make file.
+This will automatically get the git revision from projectname and update its revision in your distribution's make file.

     drush p-ur projectname

-This will automatically get the git revision from projectname and update its revision in your distribution's make file.
+2. Check if a project's revision has changed.

+    drush p-rc projectname